Welcome BackWelcome Back

 Measuring your loyalty program

 Don't just track points issued.
-Track these:
+Track these four numbers instead.

 Active card rate.
 Of cards issued in the last 90 days, what percentage has at least one stamp?
 Below 40% is a sign your enrollment flow is broken or rewards feel too far away.